denoland/fresh/README.md

 fresh init my-project
 ```

-To now start the project, call `deno run`:
+To now start the project, use `deno task`:

 ```
-deno run -A --watch main.ts
+deno task start
 ```

 To deploy the script to [Deno Deploy](https://deno.com/deploy), push your